-Shelley Leong-Peterson is a professional dog trainer and behavior counselor based in San Francisco, California.
-Her main mentor has been Jean Donaldson, through the Academy for Dog Trainers, which is widely considered the gold standard of dog training schools worldwide.
+Shelley Leong (formerly Leong-Peterson) is a professional dog trainer and behavior counselor based in San Francisco, California.
+She is an Honors graduate of the Academy for Dog Trainers, with Jean Donaldson as her main mentor.
+The Academy is considered the gold standard of dog training schools worldwide.
+She is a recommended trainer for the SFSPCA’s Training and Behavior Department.
 Shelley is also certified in Pet First Aid, and is a certified professional dog walker trained in pack management and safety through dog*tec’s Dog Walking Academy.

 Committed to continually improving her skills and sparking her own flashes of insight, Shelley regularly attends conferences and workshops such as the clicker training conference organized by Karen Pryor.
 She also teaches as a part-time trainer at SF Puppy Prep, one of the Bay Area’s most highly-regarded dog training and day care centers.
 She is a full member of the Association of Pet Dog Trainers and the Pet Professional Guild.

 “Shelley is a truly gifted trainer.
 She understands dog behavior and just as important she understands what a dog owner goes through when trying to train their dog.”